 |Radnor Fire Company Helps Chanticleer Garden With Annual Controlled Burn|

-Radnor Fire Company today helped Chanticleer Garden with their annual, controlled burn of more than 1.5 acres of sporobolus heterolepis, commonly known as prairie dropseed grass.
+Radnor Fire Company helped Chanticleer Garden on Saturday morning with their annual, controlled burn of more than 1.5 acres of sporobolus heterolepis, commonly known as prairie dropseed grass.
 Radnor fire fighters used road flares to methodically burn portions of the acreage using natural breaks in the landscape and back burning techniques to carefully control the fire.

 The grass is native to the tall grass and mixed grass prairies of central North America from Texas to Southern Canada.
 In western states, the grass is often in the path of natural forest and brush fires and typically has the benefit of the natural burns to help it regenerate in the spring.